xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-globalvariable-special-character.md

 					<div>
 						<div>
 							<div>
-								<div>When executing tests in KRE in Windows with Chrome version 93.x, users may come across the following error:</div>
+								<div>When executing tests in KRE in Windows with Chrome version 93.x or 94.x, users may come across the following error:</div>
 							</div>
 						</div>
 					</div>